Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 ##### !end-question
 ##### !placeholder

-Add observations, assuptions, and questions here:
+Add observations, assumptions, and questions here:

 1. From the problem description, I observe that...
-2. From the example inputs I can see...
+2. In the example inputs I can see...
 3. A question I have around inputs is...
-4. ...
+4. Based on the requirements, I am making the assumption...
-5. ...
+5. What behavior is expected when...

 ##### !end-placeholder
 ##### !hint